 Simon Taylor, Global Director, Solutions Consulting, SureClinical

-Charity Cowley, Director of Clinical Systems, Clinilabs Drug Development Corporation
+Charity Cowley, Director of Clinical Director of Administration, Applications and Systems, Clinilabs Drug Development Corporation

 Catherine Schmidt, President, SterlingBio